verglasz/challenges/aoc/2025/notes.md

 that α_i must be greedily maximised but clearly this isn't true because of the obvious reasons

 idk i probably should use some optimized ILP solver...

+meanwhile i made it faster by making things a fixed-size array of i16 (hoping most things get autovectorised, and avoiding options everywhere so checks for ==0 and < 0 are hopefully also vectorised), this made it possible to solve the first problem (~26s).
+Adding early pruning if the minimum required is above the current best gave another factor of like 10, but the real juicy optim was skipping ahead if only a single button is left that can do one of the presses; this cut down the first input problem to 30ms and made it possible to solve the second input problem (until now it had remained always unsolved).
+This is now running on server and it does look like it's running much faster than before.
+The end is in sight.

+Probably this does mean that a better optimization would've been trying first the buttons which have fewest overlaps (i.e., the ones where, if the k-th joltage value is > 0, fewest button contribute to k).
+Unsure if sorting each recursion or hunting button indices would've been the right thing...

+anyway as i write this the server has churned through most of the problems and now only 12/16 cores are working, which means only 3 out of 4 parallel blocks haven't finished which hopefully means only 12 or slightly more problems are still being worked on.
+Nice!

+the bad news is, well, those are pretty slow still, and the last ones to finish didn't even have that large output values, so the "complexity" is varying very much based on how "lucky" a problem instance is.
+To be fair it does seem very closely related to number of buttons first and max jolts second... so yeah cutting down on the buttons early is probably the way to go